yoreland/airtest_DeviceFarm/README.md

 > During Configure Step, select "Appium Python" as test framework, select "run your test in custom environment", edit yaml and copy paste the content from template/test.yaml
 ![img_3.png](img_3.png)
-4. Go through the rest of step, and start the run of project.
+4. Go through the rest of steps, and that's all of it!

 ## Advance configuration (Optional)
 ### customize execution
-Check template/test.yaml file.
+Check template/test.yaml file for test/command section. the current trigger of test is simply `- python airtest.py`.
-The Key steps is under test/command section. the current trigger of test is simply `- python airtest.py` You could start customize here for test execution.
+You could start customize here for test execution.

 ### import more python dependency